VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

      Prefix for environment variables if -envflag.enable is set -eula
      Deprecated, please use -license or -licenseFile flags instead.
 By specifying this flag, you confirm that you have an enterprise license and accept the ESA https://victoriametrics.com/legal/esa/ .
 This flag is available only in VictoriaMetrics enterprise.
 See https://docs.victoriametrics.com/enterprise.html
+  -filestream.disableFadvise
+     Whether to disable fadvise() syscall when reading large data files.
+The fadvise() syscall prevents from eviction of recently accessed data from OS page cache during background merges and backups.
+In some rare cases it is better to disable the syscall if it uses too much CPU
   -finalMergeDelay duration
      The delay before starting final merge for per-month partition after no new data is ingested into it.
 Final merge may require additional disk IO and CPU resources.
 Final merge may increase query speed and reduce disk space usage in some cases.
 Zero value disables final merge
   -flagsAuthKey string